Orion ("o-rie-un") is a new NASA spacecraft. NASA plans for Orion to take astronauts to an asteroid or even on the

 What Will Orion Do?

 The Orion spacecraft will carry astronauts into deep space.
 Then it will bring them safely back to Earth.
-Orion will be able to travel to the moon, Mars or an asteroid.
+Orion will be able to travel to Mars or even an asteroid.
 Orion also could carry crews or supplies to the space station.

 When Orion takes the astronauts into space, it will launch on top of a huge rocket.
 NASA is building this rocket.
 It is the Space Launch System, or SLS.
 This kind of rocket is called a heavy-lift launch vehicle.
 It will take Orion farther into space than people have been before.

 Orion will use energy from the sun, which is called solar energy.
 Orion has solar panels.
 They look like the letter X across the outside of the spacecraft.
 The panels will get power from the sun when Orion is in space.